Leccinum

 Leccinum is a genus of fungi in the family Boletaceae.
 It was the name given first to a series of fungi within the genus Boletus, then erected as a new genus last century.
 Their main distinguishing feature is the small, rigid projections (scabers) that give a rough texture to their stalks.
 The genus name was coined from the Italian Leccino, for a type of rough-stemmed bolete.
-The genus has a widespread distribution, especially in north temperate regions, and contains about 75 species.
+The genus has a widespread distribution, especially in north temperate regions, and contains about 135 species.

+Description

+Fruit bodies of Leccinum species have a slender stipe that is ornamented lengthwise with brown to black, scab-like scales on the surface.
+The stipe itself is colored white or cream and usually longer than the diameter of the cap.
+When injured, the stipe either remains unchanged in color or stains blue or red.
+The hymenophore is colored yellow or off-white, consists of thin and ventricose tubes that are longer than the thickness of the cap, and has small pores.
+The basidiospores are long and smooth as compared to other mushrooms.

+The European species of Leccinum can be identified by a scaled stipe with pale brown, white, or yellow spores.
+Additionally, if a hymenium is present, it usually contains yellow-tinted pigments.